[InFine] Inadvertent background animation

 With regard to #1507, this sounds like a feature needed for the materials system (flag to pause animation if game time is paused or InFine time is paused).

-#8 Updated by danij over 8 years ago
+#8 Updated by danij about 10 years ago

 My long term plan for the material system is to allow new materials to be defined on the fly and not just during startup.
 Rather than provide a mechanism for material behavior to alter based on some external logic (in this case, pausing the animation until the game logic says so), my plan was to instead to implement the pause by dynamically deriving a new material variant with no animation.